-If you believe that a vulnerable adult is being abused you should contact the Council.
-A vulnerable adult is any person aged 18 or over who is in need of community care services by reason of:
+If you believe that an adult is at risk of being abused you should contact us.
+An adult at risk is any person aged 18 or over who is in need of community care services by reason of:

 If you are concerned about bad practices, poor quality care or abuse in a care home and you need further advice contact the following organisations.